 I consider myself to be a wounded healer.
 So here's my story.

 I was born via C-section.
-As research shows there is a huge difference between vaginal and caesarean delivery and children born by C-sections are at increased risk for allergic diseases.
+As research shows there is a huge difference between vaginal and caesarean delivery, and children born by C-sections have not only a different microbiome, but are also are at increased risk for allergic diseases.
 Also, many infants born by caesarean delivery lack the early support of breast milk as a stimulate for a good intestinal flora as onset of lactation with caesarean section is delayed.
 As a child I took some rounds of antibiotics.
 Fast forward to my puberty and my early twenties when I was constantly bloated.
-Nobody ever made the link with nutrition as they don't teach about nutrition at medical school and my both parents are conventional medical doctors.
+Even if my parents were medical doctors, nobody ever made the link between my stomach problems and bloating to nutrition and possible lactose and gluten intolerance.
+Nutrition is not taught at medical schools, after all.

 Why am I sharing all this?
-I want you to know that even if you are feeling tired and depressed there are simple lifestyle changes that can make you feel great!
-And remember, health starts in your own kitchen.
+I want you to know that even if you are feeling tired and depressed there are simple lifestyle changes you can make to feel great!
+Everyone of us has a story to tell.
+What's your story?